wp-plugins/floating-login/readme.txt

 3. Customise though the floating login panel under settins in your admin area

 == Screenshots ==
-1. /login.jpg
+1. login
-2. /logout.jpg
+2. logout
-3. /settings.jpg
+3. settings

 == Changelog ==
 1.0.0: Plugin created and uploaded to wordpress plugins directory